Bakeys: Products

-Bakeys uses different types of flours to bake single-use edible spoons, forks and chopsticks which can be consumed after their intended use.
+Bakey's uses different types of flours to bake single-use edible spoons, forks, and chopsticks, which can be consumed after their intended use.
 Since 2010, it has sold more than 1.5 million pieces of cutlery throughout India.
 As of April 2016, the company only markets edible spoons, but has plans to expand its operations to begin distribution of forks and chopsticks with income from a Kickstarter funding campaign.
 As of April 2016, the company only ships its products within India.

-The products are vegetarian, and are manufactured using with all-natural ingredients, (primarily) sorghum (jowar), and other types of flours such as wheat, rice, and millet.
+The products are vegetarian and are manufactured using with all-natural ingredients, (primarily) sorghum (jowar), and other types of flours such as wheat, rice, and millet.
 The spoons have a shelf-life of 24 months and are so made that they will naturally decompose between 3 and 7 days after use if not consumed.
-The spoons are manufactured in several flavors, such as cumin, mint-ginger, carrot-beetroot and sugar.
+The spoons are manufactured in several flavors, such as cumin, mint-ginger, carrot-beetroot and sugar.)

 History

-Bakeys was founded by Narayana Peesapathy in 2010 in Hyderabad.
-In April 2016, it earned a crowd-funding of around ₹25 lakh from 1500+ backers through Ketto with its initial goal being only ₹1 lakh.
+Bakey's was founded by Narayana Peesapathy in 2010 in Hyderabad.
+In April 2016, it earned a crowdfunding of around ₹25 lakh from 1500+ backers through Ketto with its initial goal being only ₹1 lakh.
 Following this support, the company started a Kickstarter campaign to increase its reach.
 In April 2016, the company had 30 employees.
 As of May 2017 the company had not yet started shipping to backers of the Kickstarter campaign, though shipments of the spoons to customers in India has continued without issue.
 In January 2019, Narayana Peesapaty was arrested for allegedly cheating the Bank of Maharashtra of ₹2.5 crore.